The audit that happens before the direction hardens.

 The $30 Million Assumption Nobody Checked

-The clearest worked example of an AGA in practice.
 One school board policy.
 One unexamined assumption.
 Eighteen months of upstream work. $30 million in recovered value — and counting.
+The clearest worked example of an AGA in practice.

 Questions before the conversation.